Table of Contents

 The rule of 85 basically simplifies what tee you should play from with basic math.
 The 85 golf rule is as follows:

-*If you score 85 or higher than you should be using the senior tees for men.
+*If you score 85 or higher, then you should be using the senior tees for men.

 PGA TOUR Champions | Senior Golf Tour

 For tournament play, men must be fifty years of age or older, and women must be forty-five years of age or fifty (depending on the tour).